Skip to main content

 Influencers are a great way to reach an already engaged audience.
 Identify influencers within your industry or influencers interested in your event topic and reach out to them.
 They may ask for payment in order to promote your event, but if they think it will be well received by their followers, they may promote it for free.
 Alternatively, if you have a large following yourself, offer to promote them in return.
 Micro-influencers are perceived as more authentic than larger-scale influencers and are actually 6.7 times more efficient in terms of engagement.
 They are also much more affordable to work with.

-This article gives a general overview of the options available to you to promote your hybrid event, but is not a one size fits all.
+We hope this article gave you some tips for hybrid events and a good base, but it’s important to remember it is not a one size fits all.
 Pick the channels and methods that are most relevant for you based on your budget, industry and target audience.
 Keep track of how your hybrid event marketing activity is performing and use these insights to tailor and improve your marketing campaign going forward.

 Above all, don’t give up and keep promoting your event up until the day it is taking place.
 According to Eventbrite, 14% of registrations to online events take place in the 24 hours leading up to it, this is twice as much as in-person events.